smnookin/smnookin.github.io/_posts/2014-11-24-the-politician-and-the-prodigy.md

 ## The Politician

-Since their wedding, Nadia’s spent lots of time with her husband and his business partner.
+Since their wedding, Nadia has spent lots of time with her husband and his business partner.
 “Nadeem is more the politician,” she explains.
 “He’s good about getting people fired about things, and Ali is good about continuing that momentum.”
 The dynamic makes sense, given that Nadeem actually is a politician.
-He was elected to Cambridge City Council last November.
+He was elected to the Cambridge City Council last November.
 He also co-founded [Nimblebot](http://www.nimblebot.com/), an animation software startup that helps non-profits and the education sector make advocacy more exciting and affordable.

-“From danger!awesome to Nimblebot across the street, up to city hall, it's like Nadeem-land,” Nejad says.
+“From danger!awesome to Nimblebot across the street, up to City Hall, it's like Nadeem-land,” Nejad says.
 “He's always flying around here.”
 Described as frenetic and high-energy by his employees, Nadeem is certainly hard to pin down.
 I only talked with him in person for a couple minutes at the workshop opening.
 The rest of our sporadic conversations took place by phone.

 Nadeem grew up in Andover, Massachusetts, and never really planned on being a politician or an entrepreneur.
 Instead, he thought he’d create robots.

-As a public school student, he applied to the boarding school Phillips Academy on a whim and received a scholarship to attend.
+As a public school student, he applied to the boarding high school Phillips Academy on a whim and received a scholarship to attend.
 Early on, he had a unique experience with a teacher who pushed him to take harder and harder classes.

 In fact, Nadeem had taken so many advanced math and science courses that he could waive a year of credits at MIT, where he majored in biological and mechanical engineering.
-Instead of spending his senior year taking electives, he travelled to Cairo for his international affairs concentration, wrote a senior thesis, and created a video project.
+Instead of spending his senior year taking electives, he traveled to Cairo for his international affairs concentration, wrote a senior thesis, and created a video project.

-Nadeem says he was a bit under-guided in his undergrad career.
+Nadeem says he was a bit under-guided in his undergraduate career.
 “It ended up for the better, because I was able to ignore classes and just focus on community, society, policy, and development questions that were, to me, much more interesting,” he says.
 He’d always felt there was a disconnect between his family’s emphasis on academic performance and a deep-seeded understanding that classwork doesn’t impact real exploration—though he hopes that’s changing with more hands-on learning.

 While Nadeem’s father paints and his mother sketches, he’s never really had the same free-hand skill.
 Instead, he started playing around with Flash animation in his teens.
 After college, Nadeem and three buddies decided to join the Mongolia Charity Rally, a fundraising drive from England to China.
 Nadeem earned the $15,000 they needed for the trip through an animation job that only took him two days.